UTCSheffield/mcpi_ideas/docs/1_Get_Started.md

 * Once in Minecraft make sure you know how to get about
 * A S W D
 * Space bar to jump / fly
-* Mouse to look, build blocks and destroy
+* Mouse to look, mouse buttons to build blocks and destroy them.
 * ESC to get your mouse back and get out of the Minecraft

 ---